Part 3 of 4: Vagus nerve stimulation; can you really ‘gag’ your way to good health?

 - Part Four: Do try this at home; monitoring your own vagus nerve health using the variability in your heart rate.

-As a card carrying member of multiple chronic illness forums, I get to notice across forum trends.
-A trend I notice in the last few months is anything to do with the vagus nerve and in particular ‘vagus nerve stimulation’.
+As a card carrying member of multiple chronic illness forums, I get to notice across-forum-trends (I call them AFTs).
+An AFT I notice in the last few months is anything to do with the vagus nerve and in particular ‘vagus nerve stimulation’.

 We talked of general lifestyle ways to improve the functioning of your vagus nerve (yoga, meditation etc.) in Part two; today we focus on the specific idea of vagus nerve stimulation.

 Well indeed vagus nerve stimulation (VNS) is a real thing.
 It has several decades of (somewhat successful) use in epilepsy to reduce seizure frequency.
 In 2005 the USA FDA approved it for long term treatment resistant depression (Daban, Martinez-Aran et al. 2008).
 It is also breaking ground in arthritis and more (Koopman, Chavan et al. 2016).
 The downside is VNS involves a minor surgical procedure, somewhat comparable to getting a pacemaker put in.
 A wrist watch sized device is implanted in the chest wall.
 Clearly given surgery is needed (even if ‘minor’) it is not without its downsides and risks.
 The good news is some head way seems to be being made with a device that stimulates the vagus nerve without surgery via the ear (Frangos, Ellrich et al. 2015).

 If you google “vagus nerve stimulation” you will see information from chronic illness bodies and association discussing these procedures.
 If you google scholar it you will find some of the references below.

 Can you try this at home?